vishvAsa/kalpAntaram/kANe/v2p1/17_Ahnika_and_AchAra.md

 Beveral birds (like the crow) and animals (like the cook and village hog), which are passed over for want of space.

 Kāmya-snāna 1688 (bath for some desired object) is that which is taken when one goes to a tirtha (& sacred place ) or when there is some astrological conjunction like the moon being in the constellation of puṣya (vide Saṅkhasmṛti VIII.
-4) or when one bathes in the morning in the two months of Magha and Phalguna for securing abundant pleasures.
+4) or when one bathes in the morning in the two months of Māgha and Phalguna for securing abundant pleasures.
 Vide Sm.
 O. I. pp. 122-123 for numerous examples.

 When a man has to take a bath as a part of the religious rite such as the rite of dedicating a well, a temple, a park to the public, that is called kriyānga-snāna. $83